The Children in Owls Class are taught by Mr Bonwick.

 Cricket Club 12.30-13.00 during the Summer term.
 Trainers required.

-Gardening Club: meet during the spring and summer terms dependent upon weather and seasonal demands.
+Gardening Club: meet during the spring and summer terms during lunch time; dependent upon weather and seasonal demands.
 All children will have the opportunity to participate.

 Monday to Thursday – Healthy Snacks for morning playtime.
 Please keep these separate from the lunch box.
 Children may bring a bottle of water to school (No juice), but should take this home every day to be cleaned.